 - Use Email Retargeting

 Use your favorite email service to send an email to your mailing list.
 That email will have a cookie embedded in the message.
 When the user opens the email, it drops the cookie in the user’s browser.
-Once their browser is cookied, they are going to see your ad when they browse the web.
+Once their browser is cookies, they will see your ad when they browse the web.

 This is one of the best ways to regain customers after their abandonment.